datacommonsorg/docsite/custom_dc/deploy_cloud.md

 > **Note:** Do not upload the local `datacommons` subdirectory or its files.

-Once you have uploaded the new data, you must rerun the data management Cloud Run job, by either running `terraform apply` again, or using any of the other methods described below.
+Once you have uploaded the new data, you must [rerun the data management Cloud Run job](#run-job).

-### Run the data management Cloud Run job {#run-job}
+### Run the data management container {#run-job}

 When you rerun the data management job, it will convert CSV data into tables in the Cloud SQL database and generate the embeddings (in a `datacommons/nl` subfolder).

 Every time you upload new input files to Google Cloud Storage, you will need to rerun the job.
+You can simply run `terraform apply` again, or use any of the other methods described below.

 <div class="gcp-tab-group">
   <ul class="gcp-tab-headers">